National Library of New Zealand Policy on Genre/Form Terms

 Library of Congress thesaurus

-The Library of Congress has established a new thesaurus: Library of Congress Genre/Form Terms for Library and Archival Materials (LCGFT).
-At the time of writing (August 2011) terms have been added to this thesaurus for cartographic materials, motion pictures, cookery books, non-musical sound recordings and legal materials.
-Work is underway on terms to cover music and religion, and the next project area is literature.
+The Library of Congress established a new thesaurus: Library of Congress Genre/Form Terms for Library and Archival Materials (LCGFT).
+Terms have been added to this thesaurus for cartographic materials, motion pictures, cookery books, non-musical sound recordings, legal materials, music, religion, literature and artistic and visual works as well as general terms.

-The only authoritative list for LCGFT genre/form terms is that supplied by the Library of Congress as authority records in our databases.
+The only authoritative list for LCGFT genre/form terms is that supplied by the Library of Congress as authority records in in Library of Congress Subject Headings (LCSH).
 Lists within our manual are for illustrative purposes and are not intended to be comprehensive.
 Other lists are available for reference, but they are also not necessarily up to date and should be used with caution.

-For more information on the LCGFT Genre/Form project, and a very good set of FAQs, please see: Genre/Form Headings at the Library of Congress.
+For more information on Genre/Form Headings at the Library of Congress please see: Genre/Form Headings at the Library of Congress.

 MARC codes for genre/form terms

-Authority records from this thesaurus are being added to the ILS and NUC.
-These authority records are characterised by the subfield $f lcgft in the 040 field.
+Authority records from this thesaurus are characterised by the subfield $f lcgft in the 040 field.

 Terms from this thesaurus are coded in bibliographic records as shown below: